 Now you’re likely wondering how to replace your furnace filter.
 Inevitably this will differ depending on what furnace you have, but normally:

-At Service Experts Heating & Air Conditioning, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or set up an appointment with us online.
+At Service Experts Heating & Air Conditioning, we offer membership plans that include swapping out standard furnace filters.
+Give us a call today at 954-736-4314 or set up an appointment with us online.

 - Open or take off the air filter panel around the bottom of your furnace to uncover an open compartment.